Brightspace/telegraf/plugins/inputs/sql/README.md

 floating-point (32 and 64 bit), `boolean` and `time` values are accepted.
 Here `bytes` will be converted to `string`, signed and unsigned integer values will be converted to `int64` or `uint64` respectively.
 Floating-point values are converted to `float64` and `time` is converted to a nanosecond timestamp of type `int64`.

-### Example Output
-Using the [MariaDB sample database](https://www.mariadbtutorial.com/getting-started/mariadb-sample-database) and the configuration
 ## Example Output

 Using the [MariaDB sample database](https://www.mariadbtutorial.com/getting-started/mariadb-sample-database) and the